teekaytech/Scraper/README.md

 - Inserting any other value aside these three options will terminate the app.

 *Note: The app requires internet connection for successful scraping!*

+### Running the Automated Test
+**RSpec gem was used for the automated testing. , do the following:**
+To run the test cases,
+- Open your terminal/command prompt
-- Test cases can be executed by running the `rspec` command on the terminal/command prompt.
+- Type `rspec` on the terminal and press the enter button.

 ## Author